Colgate Writers' Conference

 Agents, editors and publishers share tips of the trade.
 Craft Talks

-Each faculty member conducts a daily craft talk, which includes writing tips and discussion.
+Each day, a faculty member will conduct a craft talk, which includes writing tips and discussion.
 Workshops

 Workshops take place daily in small groups.
 Participant manuscripts are discussed, writing strategies practiced.
 Intense workshops allow every participant to receive personalized instruction throughout the week.
 Evening Activities

 Readings by renowned writers, open mics, music, participant readings, and other social gatherings.
-2014 Visiting Readers and Faculty
+Faculty

 Morning craft talks & workshops.
 Individual consultation with workshop instructor in the afternoon.
 Late afternoon participant readings and talks on publishing, storytelling.
 Evening readings by instructors & guests.
 Late night social events.